mkock/configurama/README.md

 V2 dispenses with the hooks and the "magical" struct assignments and instead provides simple methods for marking individual parameters as required, having defaults and having to pass validation using regular expressions.
 V2 is more explicit and doesn't use reflection, so it's recommended over V1.
+V2 also has no dependencies.

 ## Installation